 I know many of you are facing these same challenges, because I frequently receive emails asking for tips on how to tame the clutter.
 And many of you have shared positive feedback (thank you!) about my checklist to help start your decluttering efforts in kids’ rooms.
 If you haven’t seen it, you can download a FREE copy right here.

 Anyway, there are a couple toy categories that have been keeping me up at night from an organization perspective, because everything I had tried previously just didn’t work.

 Like storing art supplies, for example.
 I used to use mason jars to hold beads, sequins, and other small crafting items, which initially worked okay.
 But between one accidentally breaking and me getting a nasty gash in my finger, and the fact that my daughter constantly had to ask for my help to get them off a high shelf, it wound up not being the perfect solution after all.

-So today I want to talk about three “problem areas” when it comes to toy storage and organization, and how you can easily fix those.
+So today I want to talk about three “problem areas” when it comes to toy storage and organization in a kids playroom or kids bedroom, and how you can easily fix those.

 And what’s even MORE exciting?!
 I’m giving away one of the items I’m going to tell you allllll about below!
 Keep reading to find out how to enter!